siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 # Modern C++ Development

 This is a guide to modern C++ development.
 C++ is one of the few avenues of squeezing the last 1-2% of performance out of a computer program.
-The types of performant applications we want to be able to build are (at the least):
+The types of applications we want to be able to build are (at the least):

-- binaries that can be packaged for, distributed to, and executed on Linux, OS X, and (maybe) Windows, especially including GUI applications (i.e. OpenGL or Vulkan)
+- executables that can be packaged for, distributed to, and run on Linux, OS X, and (maybe) Windows, especially including GUI applications (i.e. OpenGL or Vulkan)
 - Linux kernel modules
 - embedded systems
 - WebAssembly modules compiled with EmScripten, with accompanying TypeScript bindings
-- CUDA programs for GPU-accelerated computing, to be distributed either as a binary or a library to be linked with a separate compiler
+- CUDA programs for GPU-accelerated computing, to be distributed either as a standalone executable or a library to be linked with a separate compiler

 We also want to support separately compiled libraries for any of the above types of applications, with the choice of linking